 The Company's license and royalty revenues are generated through agreements with strategic partners.
 Nonrefundable, up-front license fees and milestone payments with standalone value that are not dependent on any future performance by the Company under the agreements are recognized as revenue upon the earlier of when payments are received or collection is assured, but are deferred if the Company has continuing performance obligations.
-If the Company has continuing involvement through contractual obligations under such agreements, such up-front fees are deferred and recognized over the period for which the Company continues to have a performance obligation, unless all of the following criteria exist: (1) the delivered item(s) have standalone value to the customer, (2) there is objective and reliable evidence of the fair value of the undelivered item(s) is considered probable and substantially in the Company's control.
-If the delivered item does not have standalone value or the Company does not have objective or reliable evidence of the fair value of the delivered item is deferred.
+If the Company has continuing involvement through contractual obligations under such agreements, such up-front fees are deferred and recognized over the period for which the Company continues to have a performance obligation, unless all of the following criteria exist: (1) the delivered item(s) have standalone value to the customer, (2) there is objective and reliable evidence of the fair value of the undelivered item(s), and (3) if the arrangement includes a general right of return relative to the delivered item, delivery or performance of the undelivered item(s) is considered probable and substantially in the Company's control.
+If the delivered item does not have standalone value or the Company does not have objective or reliable evidence of the fair value of the undelivered tem undelivered component, the amount of revenue allocable to the delivered item is deferred.